starship/starship/docs/zh-CN/config/README.md

 ## Terraform

-The `terraform` module shows the currently selected terraform workspace.
+The `terraform` module shows the currently selected terraform workspace and version.
+By default the terraform version is not shown, since this is slow on current versions of terraform when a lot of plugins are in use.
 The module will be shown if any of the following conditions are met:

 - The current directory contains a `.terraform` folder